reTHINK-project/specs/tests/interoperability/readme.md

 ![Slack user chat with SCA user and Call Center user](slack-chat-sca-callcenter.png)

-#### WebRTC Audio and Video interoperability test
+### WebRTC Audio and Video interoperability test

 This test will show how two users using different Applications, different Hyperties from different domains, each one using different protocols, are able to call each other.
+The Call Center Application uses the [DTWebRTC Hyperty](https://github.com/reTHINK-project/dev-hyperty/tree/develop/docs/dtwebrtc) while the SCA uses the [Connector Hyperty](https://github.com/reTHINK-project/dev-hyperty/tree/develop/docs/connector).

 It is assumed the SCA Context and the Call Center Group Chat created in the previous test, is still open.

 Step 1: In your previously SCA Context window, select the contact using the Call Center Application.
 Click to call the Call Center user with video: